TriangularCube/fauna-pulumi-provider/provider/README.md

 ```

 Since wrapping names into `Ref`s are trivial, this library can accept
-either a string or a Ref Expr for `soruce`
+either a string or a Ref Expr for `source`

 ```ts
 {